 Cast-Iron Chicken Breast

-This Cast iron chicken breast is an easy healthy way to cook chicken breast in less than 20 minutes for dinner.
+This cast-iron chicken breast recipe is an easy, healthy way to cook chicken breast for dinner in less than 20 minutes.

 Plus, this recipe requires only five ingredients, and it’s easy to make by anyone.

 Not only the flavor it adds to meat or vegetables, but also the color and added iron that transfers from the pan is a plus.

 Why Should You Cook Chicken Breast In A Cast Iron Skillet?

 This Cast Iron Chicken Breast Recipe is exactly what it says on the label!
 Chicken breasts cooked in a cast iron skillet.